PeridexisErrant/DF-Walkthrough/chapters/chap03-recap-home.rst

    :align: center

-If you get confused about a bedroom (or any room’s status), just hit “q” again and move around over each object.
+If you get confused about a bedroom (or any room’s status), just hit :kbd:`q` again and move around over each object.
 Of interest is the fact that you can assign one room to have multiple uses, for example, put a bed and table in the same room and specify that the room is both a bedroom and a dining room, but doing so reduces the overall quality of